Exploring the Plurality of Artists’ Practices: Artists as dealers and agents

 University of Southern California, Los Angeles)

-Shaping the Art Market in the 1930s and 40s: Giorgio de Chirico and the self-promotion
+Shaping the Art Market in the 1930s and 1940s: Giorgio de Chirico and self-promotion

 Modernist Market Making: The Case of Henri ‘Le Douanier’ Rousseau